Demon 79: Plot

 Smart, whom Nida's boss supports, visits Possetts and wins Vicky's vote.
-Gaap shows Nida a premonition: Smart becomes Prime Minister in an upset victory as leader of the ultra-nationalist Britannia Party.
-Though demons are fans of Smart, and Gaap insists that she choose someone else, Nida insists on targeting him.
+At Nida's urging, Gaap shows her Smart's future: one day, he will become Prime Minister in an upset victory as leader of the ultra-nationalist Britannia Party.
+Though demons are fans of Smart, and Gaap urges her to choose someone else, Nida insists on targeting him for the final sacrifice.

-Police officer Len Fisher (Shaun Dooley) investigates Tim's murder.
-He learns of Nida's uncharacteristic drinking, which Nida claims was due to the anniversary of her deceased mother's birthday.
-He follows Nida by car as she tails Smart after a public speech.
-She rams Smart's car, causing him to crash, and attacks him with a hammer, but Len approaches and Nida puts the hammer down.
+Police officer Len Fisher (Shaun Dooley) begins to investigate Tim's murder, and then that of the Holligan brothers.
+He interviews Nida after the publican and barmaid mention her strange behavior, and she says that, though she does not usually drink, she lies that the previous day was the anniversary of her deceased mother's birthday.
+Fisher is suspicious when she says she does not know Keith, as he found paperwork with her signature from Keith's visit to Possetts, so he follows Nida's car when she leaves to tail Smart after a speech.
+She rams Smart's car, causing him to crash, and attacks him with a hammer, but Len approaches and convinces her to drop the weapon.

 At the police station, Nida tells the disbelieving officers about Gaap and the talisman.
-Sirens blare at midnight as nuclear warfare is seen.
-Nida agrees to join Gaap – who is outcast after failing his initiation – in an eternal void.
+Midnight passes without incident, but, minutes later, sirens blare, and nuclear warfare breaks out.
+As the atomic shockwave approaches, Nida agrees to join Gaap—who is outcast after failing his initiation—in an eternal void.